 When you consider its rich amount of benefits, it’s no coincidence that aluminium is used for so many different items.
 Primarily, aluminium is a metal that is durable making it easy to bend and form into various shapes.
 This is important to meet the various usage requirements of the user, especially in the case of curved windows and doors.
 Compare that to another material which is not malleable, and it’s easy to see why aluminium is the metal of choice.

 Other benefits of aluminium include it being durable, lightweight, strong, insular and recyclable.
-This makes it ideal for everything from keeping your can of beer cool to being strong enough to be used in construction projects too.
+This makes it ideal for everything from keeping your can of beer cool to be strong enough to be used in construction projects too.
 When it is used as a design feature, aluminium also looks high spec especially when architectural powder coating has been applied.
 When well maintained, aluminium will last far longer than many other material types, especially if used externally for window frames.